Convergence and Stability of Discrete Exterior Calculus for the Hodge Laplace Problem in Two Dimensions: Background and setup

-As mentioned above, mass lumping can be used to relate DEC to FE for the scalar problem.
-DEC can also be related to mimetic methods and to methods that used a primal and dual mesh such as the MAC scheme and the Yee scheme mentioned above.
-One primal-dual method for simplicial meshes is the covolume method of Nicolaides~\cite{Nicolaides1992}.
-The error analysis in~\cite{Nicolaides1992} is for the scalar case (or rather $k=2$ case) as application of the analysis of the div-curl problem~\cite{Nicolaides1992}.
+In addition to mass lumping, there are other ways to related DEC to various frameworks for discretizing PDEs.
+For example, the linear system discretizing the mixed formulation of the Hodge-Laplace problem in lowest order FEEC can be turned into a DEC method by replacing mass matrices.
+The use of primal and dual meshes in DEC is related to similar ideas in staggered grid methods~\citep{Yee1966,HaWe1965,RiThKlSk2010} and the use of cochains and coboundary operator as exterior derivative is related to ideas in~\cite{Bossavit1988,Mattiussi1997,SeSeSeAd2000}.
+None of the above however give a proof of convergence for the Hodge-Laplace problem for DEC for all $k$.
+For example, one primal-dual method for simplicial meshes is the covolume method of~\cite{Nicolaides1992}.
+The error analysis in~\cite{Nicolaides1992} is for the scalar case (or rather $k=2$ case) as application of the analysis of the div-curl problem.
 The analysis appears to be difficult to generalize to other degrees forms because it relies on a particular orthogonal decomposition that may not generalize.
-Subsequent work~\cite{NiWa1998} extended the covolume approach to Maxwell’s equations in three dimensions.
-The $k=2$ case for the covolume method using a mixed formulation has also been analyzed~\cite{ChKwVa1998}.
+Subsequent work~\citep{NiWa1998} extended the covolume approach to Maxwell’s equations in three dimensions.
+The $k=2$ case for the covolume method using a mixed formulation has also been analyzed~\citep{ChKwVa1998}.

 In~\cite{AdCaHuZi2021} the inf-sup condition is analyzed in the case of Maxwell's equation.
 They assume $\operatorname{div} B = 0$ as a condition for inf-sup analysis which is relevant in Maxwell's but not directly applicable (although some of the techniques could be used in the Hodge-Laplace problem).
 Both~\cite{AdCaHuZi2021} and~\cite{ScTs2020} use norm equivalence in their paper, but do not mention the fact that the norm equivalence constant depends on the mesh geometry and so a specific mesh shape condition must be imposed in addition to shape regularity.
 We point out which geometric conditions are appropriate for norm equivalence to hold.